dbejarano820/dojo-blueprint/src/ch00-00-introduction.md

 In the 21st century, those who harness technology and contribute to the **digital renaissance** are positioned to succeed.
 But what does success look like?
 It's about crafting a lifestyle under your command, where developers stand at the forefront.
 With potential for high earnings, the flexibility to work from anywhere, and schedules that cater to personal needs, this profession offers not just challenges, but a deep sense of purpose.

 Yet, there are levels to this journey.
-The most dedicated developers delve into networking, freelancing, and contributing to open-source projects.
+Developers delve into networking, freelancing, and contributing to open-source projects are the ones who stand out.
 They play a pivotal role in constructing open financial systems and shaping the future of decentralized artificial intelligence via blockchain technology.

 The realm of possibilities is boundless; entrepreneurship thrives among those who dare to dream big.
 Now, more than ever, the digital renaissance is within reach.

 Technology grants us unparalleled freedoms: